Comments, Questions and Contacting Me

 Inquiries on Greece

-2. Use ‘Comments’ on any open post and tell me if your need is urgent (i.e., jail, deportation, spousal abuse, etc.), why you need assistance and relevant background information, AFTER trying #1.
-Moderation is turned on to protect the privacy of your message, which only you and I can see until published.
+2. Use ‘Comments’ on any open post and tell me if your need is urgent (i.e., jail, deportation, spousal abuse, etc.), why you need assistance and relevant background information.
+Moderation is turned on to protect the privacy of your message.
 Mark it ‘private’ if you want it to stay that way.

 3. Ask a simple question on Twitter, if you have an account or are willing to sign up for one.
 Please be aware that you: